 When we use products that contain them, these plastic microbeads go down the drain.
 Because they’re too small to be filtered—less than a grain of salt—they end up in our rivers, lakes and oceans.
 In the United States, we release 8 billion plastic microbeads into the environment each day.
 That's nearly 3 trillion each year.

-Currently, the United States is the only country to implement a plastic microbeads ban, but many other countries—including Australia, Austria, Belgium, Canada, India, Ireland, France, Luxembourg, The Netherlands, New Zealand, Norway, Sweden, the United Kingdom, and Taiwan, Province of China—are considering it.
+Currently, the United States is the only country to implement a plastic microbeads ban, but many other countries—including Australia, Austria, Bangladesh, Belgium, Canada, China, India, Indonesia, Ireland, France, Luxembourg, Malaysia, The Netherlands, New Zealand, Norway, Sweden, the United Kingdom, and Taiwan, Province of China—are considering it.
 Even the United Nations recommended a worldwide ban.
+(5 Gyres is connected to many of the organizations working globally on this issue; please click through to see more of their work.)

 Here are four more #beadfree actions you can take today: